5dlabs/agent-docs/docs/.taskmaster/docs/task-9/prompt.md

   - Do all work on a feature branch (e.g., `feature/<task-id>-<short-name>`).
   - Push to the remote feature branch and monitor the GitHub Actions workflow (`.github/workflows/build-server.yml`) until it is green.
   - Require the deployment stage to complete successfully before creating a pull request.
   - Only create the PR after the workflow is green and deployment has succeeded; otherwise fix issues and re-run.
+If a PR already exists, push updates to the same PR branch (do not create a new PR).